English Romantic sonnets: Technological advances

 The Romantic age spanned a period of technological advance which, for all that the main focus of attention then was on nature, finds its place in their writing.
 Anna Seward, on revisiting her former home, had already regretted the scars left by furnace and mine on the already desolate moors about Eyam.
-But the guarded welcome she gave to the aeronautical balloon in her sonnet 45 had more to do with its country of origin and distrust of France's revolutionary experiments.
+But if the welcome she gave to the aeronautical balloon in her sonnet 45 was guarded, that had more to do with its country of origin and distrust of France's revolutionary experiments.
+For all that, knowledge was advanced and Seward noted the public enthusiasm with which the possibilities offered by the new invention was greeted.

-Knowledge was advanced, however, and Seward noted the public enthusiasm with which the possibilities offered by the new invention was greeted.
 A later acknowledgement of the scientific addition to human knowledge occurs in Keats' sonnet "On First Looking into Chapman's Homer" (1816), where the poet compares the effect on him of that encounter as like Herschel's discovery of the planet Uranus.
 Wordsworth was similarly welcoming of progress in the sonnet "Steamboats, Viaducts, and Railways" (1833), seeing them as a sign of man's questing spirit, despite their intrusion upon "the loveliness of nature".